Hab00119/Dezoomcamp-RealVoting/README.md

 This project demonstrates a simplified real-time data pipeline capable of:

 - Generating synthetic voters and casting simulated votes
-- Streaming ingestion into BigQuery or PostgreSQL using [DLT](https://github.com/iterative/dlt)
+- Streaming ingestion into BigQuery or PostgreSQL using Data Load Tool [DLT](https://dlthub.com/)
 - Performing real-time analytics using PySpark
 - Writing results into BigQuery with partitioning and clustering
 - Displaying live metrics, turnout rates, and demographic participation on a dashboard